Marie Casimire d'Arquien: Queen of Poland and Grand Duchess of Lithuania

-Queen Marie Casimire sent her lady-in-waiting and confidante Malgorzata Korowska as her political agent to the Emperor Leopold I in 1679 to find out his view concerning an alliance between the emperor and Poland against Turkey, and on 1 April 1683, Poland signed the military alliance with the emperor which she had supported.
+Queen Marie Casimire sent her lady-in-waiting and confidante Malgorzata Korowska as her political agent to the Emperor Leopold I in 1679 to find out his view concerning an alliance between the emperor and Poland against Turkey.
+On 1 April 1683, Poland signed the military alliance with the emperor, which she had supported.

 She also played an important role during the war against Turkey, when she was credited with having convinced her spouse to support the emperor when Vienna was attacked in 1683.
 The French ambassador Michelle de Mongrillon described her influence when he commented:

 "She could move her husband first of all, then she moved the huge, lethargic corps of the Commonwealth that is so difficult to set in motion".

 Poland and Lithuania joined the Holy League in 1684, an act which had been promoted by Marie Casimire.

-When king John Sobieski was absent in Wallachia and Moldova in 1686 and 1691 and at the Battle of Kamenets, queen Marie Casimire are acknowledged to have ruled in effect as regent in his absence.
+When King John Sobieski was absent in Wallachia and Moldova in 1686 and 1691 and at the Battle of Kamenets, Marie Casimire is acknowledged to have ruled in effect as regent in his absence.

-As such she had the authority to negotiate the military and trade treaty with France in September 1692, which restored the relations between Paris, Copenhagen, Stockholm and Warsaw known as the "Crown of the North Alliance".

-She worked with the French ambassador Robert Le Roux d'Esenval and his successor Melchior de Polignac to settle unsettled affairs within the Crown of the North Alliance as well as the Peace treaty with Turkey.
+As such, she had the authority to negotiate the military and trade treaty with France in September 1692, which restored the relations between Paris, Copenhagen, Stockholm and Warsaw, known as the "Crown of the North Alliance".
+She worked with the French ambassador Robert Le Roux d'Esenval and his successor Melchior de Polignac to settle unsettled affairs within the Crown of the North Alliance as well as the peace treaty with Turkey.

-In 1695 she successfully solved the conflict between the King's backer, the Bishop of Vilnius, Konstanty Brzostowski, and Kazimiers Jan Sapieha, as she wished to win the Sapieha party to support her son's candidacy as king and grand duke.
+In 1695, she successfully solved the conflict between the King's supporter, the Bishop of Vilnius, Konstanty Brzostowski, and Kazimierz Jan Sapieha, as she wished to win the Sapieha party to support her son's candidacy as king and grand duke.

 Queen Marie Casimire herself commented concerning the great political influence she had during the reign of her spouse in a letter in retrospect:

 "I bear the burden of all the matters at hand, as my late husband loved me more than I deserved.
 Therefore, he did anything that pleased me and that I allowed for, as he considered me smarter than I am".